Children with Diabetes UK on-line community and email support list.

 The UK Children with Diabetes mailing list forum and the UK Children with Diabetes Advocacy Group are patient led support groups for families of children with diabetes living in the UK and Ireland/Scotland.
 It is run by families of children with diabetes.
 The UK mailing list was founded in 2002 and the UK CWD Advocacy Group was formed in 2006.
-The mailing list service is provided by the CWD Foundation Inc, USA and is part Johnson & Johnson Family of Companies.
+The mailing list service is provided by Children with Diabetes which operates as an Ohio-based. not-for-profit corporation.

 What do we do?

 The forum is open to parents/carers who wants to discuss all of the personal and scientific aspects of diabetes in children and how it affects their family’s lives.
 We aim to support families with newly diagnosed children or any families who wish to discuss raising a child with diabetes.
 Our objectives are to increase knowledge and awareness about the diabetes and its treatment in children and young people.
 We share experiences of living with diabetes.
 We support families who are having problems achieving good control, we increase awareness about new treatments and insulin pump therapy, we support families who are experiencing difficulties in getting support for their children while they are at school or in hospitals.
 We feel strongly that schools should be given the necessary help and guidance to provide excellent support for children at school.
 We advocate working in partnership with schools/school personnel with the help of other Patient Groups such as Diabetes UK, INPUT and Juvenile Diabetes Research Foundation to help schools and hospitals to help our children.